-Giovanni’s son, Carlo, did not share his father’s passion for fishing and chose to work an engraver instead.
+Giovanni’s son, Carlo, did not share his father’s passion for fishing and chose to work as an engraver instead.
 Giovanni allowed Carlo to pursue this profession for about 5 to 6 years before trying to convince him to join the family business.
 Giovanni tried to persuade his son to take over the Porta Vigentina store with the lure of making more money.
-Carlo was not interested and he thought the matter was put to rest once and for all.
+Carlo was not interested, and he thought the matter was put to rest once and for all.
 His father thought differently.

 Annunciata Colosio was a native of Monteisola, an island on Lake Iseo.
 Monteisola was known for its net manufacturers and their expertise in nets for the past century.
 The craftsmanship of net production originated with Emperor Francesco Giuseppe, the head of the Austro-Hungarian Empire.
 Emperor Francesco Giuseppe had assigned net repairs of his Venetian fleet to the residents of Monteisola.
 Annunciata and her family were all master net assemblers; they had become experts by valuing their Monteisola’s heritage.

 Giovanni noticed that the beautiful Annunciata was single and he figured a way of introducing her to Carlo.
 Some years later, Carlo married Annunciata and together they managed the Porta Vigentina store.
 Carlo thus started his education on the fishing industry.

 By the 1930s, the Badinotti business was operating a from two locations: one at Monteisola and the other in Milan.
 At the Monteisola location, Annunciata’s sisters oversaw local workers producing cotton and natural fiber net materials.
 Carlo and Annunciata continued selling nets and fishing supplies from the Milan store.